-- Reset Job: Job will be reset when controller is Powered Up. - Wait for Job Reset: Controller will wait for an External Job reset command upon Power Up and will retain job information existing prior to power down. - Resume Last Job: Upon Power Up, tightening sequence will resume at the next fastening from the point in the job when power was shut down.
+- Reset Job: Job will be reset when controller is Powered Up. - Wait for job Reset: Controller will wait for an External Job reset command upon Power Up and will retain job information existing prior to power down.

-4.5.7 Bar Code Setup
+4.4.8 Bar Code Setup